HIP POINTER, HIP FLEXOR STRAINS, AND HIP SPRAINS

 In most cases, the healthcare provider recommends the RICE method to treat a hip flexor strain.
 It involves:

-• Rest: Your child will need to avoid doing physical activities that can cause further damage to the affected muscles.
+- Rest: Your child will need to avoid doing physical activities that can cause further damage to the affected muscles.

-• Ice: Wrap ice in a towel and apply it to the area around the torn or ruptured muscle for about 10-15 minutes every two to three hours.
+- Ice: Wrap ice in a towel and apply it to the area around the torn or ruptured muscle for about 10-15 minutes every two to three hours.
 It will help reduce swelling.

-• Compression: Parents need to wrap a compression bandage around the child’s hip.
+- Compression: Parents need to wrap a compression bandage around the child’s hip.
 It will reduce swelling by diminishing blood flow to the affected muscle.

 Your child can also take over-the-counter pain medications like ibuprofen or acetaminophen to relieve pain.
 However, note that using OTC pain relievers for more than 10 days continuously can increase the risk of liver damage and stomach bleeding.
-So, parents should always consult with your doctor before taking these medicines.
+So, parents should always consult with their doctor before taking these medicines.

 In some cases, the healthcare provider may recommend incorporating physical therapy into the treatment plan.
 Nonetheless, if your child’s hip flexor strain is severe (Grade 3), your doctor might recommend surgery to repair the muscle.
 The hip flexor strain surgery involves reattaching the ruptured muscle.